-What’s the deal with the new post-apocalyptic down at hell look sweeping the capital?
+What’s the deal with the new post-apocalyptic down-at-heel look sweeping the capital?
 You could be forgiven for thinking that Londoners have lost their sparkle!
 OK, admittedly, 'Rainmageddon' was definitely a factor, but I think it’s deeper than that.
 The world is perceived as being very unstable at the moment but let’s not get unnecessarily gloomy.
 According to Hans Rosling, author of Factfulness, and in my own humble opinion, there’s never been a better time to be alive.

 Fashion is always a mirror of the times we are living through.
-I don’t know if it’s Brexit, #MeToo or the prospect of winter setting in but the nouveau drab has washed over Londoners like a gargantuan spider’s web of mismatched hemlines, outfits cut like a sack of potatoes and shapeless anorak atrocities.
+I don’t know if it’s Brexit, #MeToo, or the prospect of winter setting in but the nouveau drab has washed over Londoners like a gargantuan spider’s web of mismatched hemlines, outfits cut like a sack of potatoes and shapeless anorak atrocities.

 Everyone I know regardless of whether or not they work in the sustainability space is naturally buying less and making an effort to shop more consciously.
-Weaning yourself off that quick dopamine hit that a £20 buy from Zara will give you on a gloomy Tuesday evening after a long hard day at the office is a process.
+Weaning yourself off that quick dopamine hit that a £20 purchase from Zara will give you on a gloomy Tuesday evening after a long hard day at the office is a process.
 There is a chasm between the will to change and how to translate that into everyday actions.

-In the short term this could result in buying nothing at all (which is no bad thing) whilst you undergo a re-education process and adjust your habits accordingly.
+In the short term, this could result in buying nothing at all (which is no bad thing) whilst you undergo a re-education process and adjust your habits accordingly.
 In the long term, you’ll have a beautifully curated wardrobe full of gorgeous pieces you love, that you wear all the time.
 Take time to research brands whose ethics and ethos resonate with yours.
 Spend more on pieces you fall in love with, that you’ll wear forever and will even outlive you as family heirlooms!
-Of course, it requires a larger financial investment but if you work it out cost per wear over decades, it represents greater value.
+Of course, this strategy requires a larger financial investment but if you work it out cost per wear over decades, it represents greater value.
 So it’s just about changing our perception.

 As JJ Martin the founder of the brand La Double J said in a recent interview with Vogue;